comkieffer/dotfiles/README.md

 ## Tool Setup

+### Dotfiles / Dot

+The `dot` command is an alias around the `dotfiles` git repository which stores changes to the home directory.
+Use it as you would normally use git.

 ### Fish

 Fish is configured to use [fisher](https://github.com/jorgebucaran/fisher) for package management.
 Run `fisher update` to update the installed plugins.